mongodc/presentations/presentation/1_slides/slide.md

 !SLIDE
 # Upcoming Webinars

-* A Total Cost of Ownership Analysis for MongoDB - Tomorrow!
+* How Banks Use MongoDB as a Tick Database - Tomorrow!
-* User Profile Management with MongoDB - 24 Jan
-* What's New in Aggregation - 31 Jan
-* Data Analytics and Business Intelligence with MongoDB and Analytica - 12 Feb
+* Understanding Storage for Performance and Data Safety - 28 Feb
+* General Technical Overview of MongoDB - 7 Mar

 .notes http://10gen.com/events